 A modern platform should have these data service categories covered.

 High-Availability, Clustering & Replication

-Therefore, sometimes the necessity for clusters is doubed as it is tempting to leave out the complexity in automation.
+Therefore, the necessity for clusters is sometimes doubted as it is tempting to leave out the complexity in automation.
 But cutting this corner still leads to a significant loss in service quality and puts data to an increased risk.
 So, even with self-healing VMs or containers, replication is still recommended to maximize data service availability.
-With a properly setup infrastructure – being distributed across at least three disjunct availability zones (AZs) – the time to repair of a cluster failover lies within seconds and outperforms any other self-healing mechanism.
+With a properly set-up infrastructure – being distributed across at least three disjunct availability zones (AZs) – the time to repair of a cluster failover lies within seconds and outperforms any other self-healing mechanism.

 Replication is also the foundation for multi-datacenter and multi-region concepts.
 Especially these are scenarios a data service should support multi-dc natively, as adding this functionality at the operational level becomes very complex and context specific, quickly.

 Surprisingly, a clustered data service is not necessarily robust.
 Robustness has a broader meaning and while a data service may be clustered to survive the outage of an entire availability zone, it may collapse with data loss if the disk space has been entirely consumed.